acumos/on-boarding/docs/api-docs.rst

         - modelname (Required - Model Name to be used as display name, Parameter Type - header)
         - Authorization (jwt token or username:apitoken, Parameter Type - header)
         - isCreateMicroservice (boolean value to trigger microservice generation, default=false, Parameter Type - header)
+        - deploy (Optional - boolean parameter to trigger deployment of the microservice, default=false, Parameter Type - header)
         - dockerfileURL (Optional - if docker URL is given then file is not necessary, Parameter Type - header)
         - provider (optional parameter - for portal authentication, Parameter Type - header)
         - tracking_id (optional parameter - UUID for tracking E2E transaction from Portal to onboarding to microservice generation, Parameter Type - header)